timescale/docs/_troubleshooting/mst/transaction-wraparound.md

 Some applications do not automatically adjust the configuration when the PostgreSQL settings change, which can result in unnecessary warnings.
 For example, PGHero's default settings alert when 500 million transactions have been created instead of alerting after 1.5 billion transactions.
-Change the value of the `transaction_id_danger` setting from 1500000000 to 500000000 to receive warnings when the transaction limit reaches 1.5 billion.
+To avoid this, change the value of the `transaction_id_danger` setting from 1,500,000,000 to 500,000,000, to receive warnings when the transaction limit reaches 1.5 billion.